konveyor/enhancements/enhancements/assessment-module/README.md

 A technical lead for the migration project that can create and modify applications and information related to them.

+#### Migrator

+A developer that should be allowed to run analysis, but not to assess, create or modify applications in the portfolio.

 ### User Stories